fbpx

 This is the part where you’re going to sigh and say to yourself:

-“Ugh this guy is going to talk about theory again!”
+“Ugh this guy is going to talk about guitar music theory again!”

 Yep.
 Yes I am.